The research program at Massachusetts General Hospital is built upon a proud tradition of medical innovation.

 - Developing a single-cell, genetically engineered living laser which might someday activate drugs waiting in the body, or serve as a new type of imaging tool (2011)

-The Richard B. Simches Research Center is home to five multidisciplinary thematic centers.
+The Richard B. Simches Research Center in the Charles River Plaza is home to five multidisciplinary thematic centers.

 On to the Future